fenago/data-science/lab_guides/Lab_15.md

 ---------------------------------------------------------

-In this exercise, we will download the credit card dataset, load it into our Colab notebook, and perform a few basic explorations.
+In this exercise, we will download the credit card dataset, load it into our Jupyter notebook, and perform a few basic explorations.
 In addition, we will also clean the dataset to remove unwanted characters.

 Note